Find support

 alzheimersresearchuk.org

 The leading Alzheimer’s research charity aiming to find a cure for dementia.
-Their website provides information about young onset dementia and links to a detailed leaflet about the condition.
-It also has a section dedicated to teaching children about dementia, click here.
+Its website provides information about young onset dementia and links to a detailed leaflet about the condition.
+It also has a section dedicated to teaching children about dementia, click here

 Alzheimer’s Society